Years ago one of my eighth-grade students asked me what a

 Being in the bible doesn’t make it endorsement.

 Look, in both Old and New Testaments, God’s saints did a whole lot of dumb stuff.
 Contrary to popular belief, the bible isn’t about their good examples.
 It’s about God’s goodness.
-Humans screw up; God forgives ’em, or sorts them out.
-Humans follow God; he blesses them.
+Humans screw up; God forgives us, or sorts us out.
+Humans follow God; he blesses us.
 There are good examples to follow in its books, but there’s also a whole lot of what not to do.

 You’ll notice whenever we see polygyny in the scriptures, we quickly see conflict.
 The women don’t get along with one another: Abraham’s concubine Hagar mocks his wife Sarah.
 Or Jacob’s wives Rachel and Leah fight over their status.
 Or Samuel’s mother Hannah gets mocked by her husband’s other wife Pennina for being barren.
 Concubines, because they’re not wives, constantly get taken advantage of, and raped and abused.